fleet-actions/ec2-runner-pool-manager/docs/architecture/provision.md

 Its sole mission is to satisfy a workflow’s compute request **without launching new EC2 capacity**.
 It does this by rapidly scanning the **Resource Pool**, filtering messages that match the workflow’s constraints, and atomically **claiming** (locking) any suitable idle runners.

-**Why it exists**

-- **Cost & latency:** Reusing a warm runner is cheaper and 10‑20× faster than cold‑starting a new instance.
-- **Isolation:** Conditional updates in DynamoDB ensure that even when many workflows race for the same runner, only one can claim it.
-- **Safety:** Health, heartbeat‑recency, and registration checks prevent unhealthy or mis‑registered instances from being reused.

 **High‑level flow**

 1. **Pickup Manager** dequeues messages from the SQS‑backed Resource Pool and filters by static attributes (`usageClass`, `instanceType`, CPU/Memory).
-2. Valid messages are handed to **Claim Workers** (spawned in parallel, one per requested runner).
+2. Invalid messages are generally requeued, valid messages are handed to **Claim Workers** (spawned in parallel, one per requested runner).
 3. Each Claim Worker performs an atomic *idle->claimed* transition in DynamoDB.
     - On success: runs final health + registration checks and hands the instance to *Post-Provision*.
     - On failure: instance is released/requeued and the worker asks the Pickup Manager for another candidate.
 4. If all workers report **pool exhausted**, control passes to the **Creation** sub‑component to launch fresh instances.

 With that context, let’s dive into the concrete interfaces used by the Resource Pool, Pickup Manager and Claim Workers.